WalletWasabi/WasabiDoc/docs/using-wasabi/RestoreElectrum.md

 4. Choose `I already have a seed`.

-5. Type in your seed.
+5. Type in your seed (recovery words).

 6. Click the `Options` button, then select `BIP39 seed` and if you created your Wasabi wallet with a password make sure to check `Extend this seed with custom words` and type your password in the `Seed extension` window.